wuz/clear-code/book/introduction.md

 ---

 This book isn't super long.
 There are five chapters, including this introduction.
 The advice here aims to be practical and straightforward.
 The ideas in here aren't new and I didn't come up with them.

-I've even pulled the most important information into "big idea" blocks, which look like this:
+I've pulled the most important information into "big idea" blocks, which look like this:

 <div class="big-idea">
 <span class="big-idea-icon">✨</span>
 Pick a formatter or linter.
 Run it on all your files
 </div>

-Each big idea is actionable and straightforward.
+Each "big idea" is actionable and straightforward.
+There is also a list of all of them at the end of the book with references to the page where you can find them.